pyralog/pyralog/blog/2-obelisk-sequencer.md

 **1. High-Frequency Counters (>1M/sec per counter)**
 - fsync is the bottleneck (~500K ops/sec max)
-- Solution: Run multiple counters in parallel (which DLog does)
+- Solution: Run multiple counters in parallel (which Pyralog does)

 **2. Non-Monotonic Counters**
 - Can only increment (append-only)